webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 ### `--ignore-exports-used-in-file`

-When a repository is self-contained or private, you may want to include entry files when reporting unused exports:
+In files with multiple exports, you may not want to include those that are used only internally but never imported when reporting unused exports:

 ```sh
 knip --ignore-exports-used-in-file